AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Python SDK/Single-row operations.md

 -   If the row exists, the primary key columns and attribute columns of the row are returned.
 -   If the row does not exist, no row is returned and no error is reported.

--   API operations
+-   Operations

     ```
     """
     Description: This operation reads a single row of data.
     table_name specifies the name of the table.
     primary_key specifies the primary key.
 Type: list.
-            Optional. columns_to_get specifies the columns to read.
+    columns_to_get is optional.
+This parameter specifies the columns to read.
 If you do not specify this parameter, all columns are read.
 Type: list.
-            Optional. column_filter specifies the filter conditions for columns.
+    column_filter is optional.
+This parameter specifies the filter conditions for columns.
 Only rows that meet the condition are returned.
-            Optional. max_version specifies the maximum number of versions that can be read.
+    max_version is optional.
+This parameter specifies the maximum number of versions that can be read.
 You must specify at least one of max_version and time_range.
-            Optional. time_range specifies a range of versions to read or a version of data to read.
+    time_range is optional.
+This parameter specifies a range of versions to read or a version of data to read.
 You must specify at least one of max_version and time_range.

     Response: the number of CUs consumed by this operation and the primary key columns and attribute columns.
     consumed is an instance of the tablestore.metadata.CapacityUnit class.
 This parameter indicates the number of CUs consumed by this operation.
     return_row indicates the row to return, including the primary key and attribute columns.
 Type: list.
 Example: [('PK0',value0), ('PK1',value1)].
     next_token indicates the start column of a wide row to read next time.
-The data type of the column is binary.
+The data type of the column is BINARY.
     """
     def get_row(self, table_name, primary_key, columns_to_get=None,
             column_filter=None, max_version=None, time_range=None,
             start_column=None, end_column=None, token=None):
     ```

 -   Parameters